xparq/Out_of_Nothing/asset/music/README.txt

-﻿Put your background music here.
+﻿Put your background music here and call it "background.ogg" (or symlink it).

-Call it "default.ogg", or just use a symlink with that name.
+Or set `audio/background_music` in the config (either to a path relative to this dir, or an absolute one).